spring-iitd/Cellular-Security/docs/divyanka-docs/two-vm-setup.md

 Let everything else remain the default configuration.

 ## 3. NAT Port Forwarding

-In order to bridge between the 5G Core UPF and WAN(Internet), I need enable IP forwarding and add a NAT rule to the IP Tables.
-Following are the NAT port forwarding I have done.
+In our **Open5GS VM**, in order to bridge between the 5G Core UPF and WAN(Internet), we need enable IP forwarding and add a NAT rule to the IP Tables.
+Following are the NAT port forwarding we will do.
 Without this port forwarding the connectivity from 5G Core to internet would not work.

 ```bash
 # nat port forwarding